-Adminator, the popular Bootstrap4 Admin template provided by ColorLib is now available as a coded web app in Flask Framework (MIT License) - provided by AppSeed.
+Adminator, the popular Bootstrap Admin template provided by ColorLib is now available as a simple Flask Dashboard coded with database, authentication, ORM, and deployment scripts.

 Flask is a lightweight WSGI web application framework.
 It is designed to make getting started quick and easy, with the ability to scale up to complex applications.
 It began as a simple wrapper around Werkzeug and Jinja and has become one of the most popular Python web application frameworks.